Telcos: stay out of the content game

 The market is open for the IInet of mobile: Simple pricing that changes automatically as you change usage, cheap fixed price international roaming, and all you can eat (international) data.

-6 Responses to “Telcos: stay out of the content game”
+6 replies on “Telcos: stay out of the content game”

 Years ago the power companies used to (still?) sell whitewear and other electrical appliances - all on “easy terms”.
 Now they sell power only.